-BAC-accredited colleges offer a huge range of subjects, including – but not limited to – accounting, business courses, travel and hospitality, flower arranging, spiritual development, management, ICT, health and social care, alternative therapies and security.
-Please see our college directory for a full list of accredited institutions and the subject areas they offer.
+BAC-accredited institutions offer a huge range of subjects, including – but not limited to – accounting, business courses, travel and hospitality, flower arranging, spiritual development, management, ICT, health and social care, alternative therapies and security.
+Please see our directory for a full list of accredited institutions and the subject areas they offer.

 An awarding body validates or approves courses and qualifications.
 It may also administer examinations and assessments, and may provide students with certificates.
-BAC inspects and then accredits the college as a whole if it meets our standards.
+BAC inspects and then accredits the institution as a whole if it meets our standards.

 BAC is not an awarding body and we cannot provide you with a transcript or certificate.
-You may wish to contact the college you studied at or the relevant exam board or awarding body.
+You may wish to contact the institution you studied at or the relevant exam board or awarding body.